HL7/fhir-medmorph/input/pagecontent/researchdataextraction.md

 ```
 Feedback Requested: Since there may be many research activities supported by a healthcare organization, there could be multiple instances of Groups each with overlapping or no-overlapping set of patients.
 We need to determine what is the best way to search for different groups.
 Currently, we are prescribing searching for Group by identifier where the identifier and name.
-However we need some feedback on if this is a good mechanism to search or should a Group resource instance be provisioned for each research activity approved by the IRB ?
+However, we need some feedback on if this is a good mechanism to search or should a Group resource instance be provisioned for each research activity approved by the IRB?
 ```

 #### Consent Management